angular-starter-kit/starter-kit/docs/coding-guides/css.md

   // Size variation
   .btn-small { ... }
   ```
-  * Try to name class by function, not style nor semantics for better reusability:
+  * Try to name class by semantic, not style nor function for better reusability:
     Use `.btn-warning`, not `btn-orange` nor `btn-cancel`
   * Avoid undoing style, refactor using common base classes and extensions